generic-github-user/main/README.md

 - `*`, `**`, ...: Indicate task priority/importance or urgency (or another
   property the user finds useful)

+I was originally going to implement a more sophisticated [stateful] system using a JSON database, but found that a tidier text-based approach suited my needs fine (particularly because of the power of vim and the shell, which doesn't play as nicely with more complex structured data).
+Syncing between a database and concrete text representations of tasks is also a difficult task that introduces a great deal of room for error.

 ### Syntax Highlighting

 For classic vim, copy (or symlink, e.g. using `ln -s ...`) `todo.vim` to